ravin00/Real-Estate/README.md

-used Tech stcak mern with JWT and reduxtool kit
+Used Tech stcak mern with JWT and reduxtool kit